ROAD-Waymo: A Large-Scale Action Awareness Dataset for Autonomous Driving: Baselines

-\textbf{3D-RetinaNet}~\cite{singh2022road} is designed for event detection in autonomous driving.
+\textbf{3D-RetinaNet}~\citep{singh2022road} is designed for event detection in autonomous driving.
 Built upon the popular RetinaNet architecture (originally for object detection in 2D images), it leverages both spatial and temporal information to process video sequences - enabling detection and classification of actions.
-To process the input sequence of frames, it utilises a variety of 3D backbones (including Inflated 3D (I3D) \cite{carreira2017quo} and SlowFast \cite{feichtenhofer2019slowfast}) to capture hierarchical and multi-scale representations, which are used within two modules to capture and predict motion and temporal dynamics.
-Here, we update the 3D-RetinaNet to be trained on \roadwaymo and/or combined (\road + \roadwaymo) datasets.
+To process the input sequence of frames, it utilises a variety of 3D backbones---including Inflated 3D (I3D) \citep{carreira2017quo} and SlowFast \citep{feichtenhofer2019slowfast}---to capture hierarchical and multi-scale representations, which are used within two modules to capture and predict motion and temporal dynamics.
+Here, we update the 3D-RetinaNet to be trained on \roadwaymo and/or combined (\road + \roadwaymo) datasets. \textbf{I3D backbone.} Inflated 3D (I3D) \citep{carreira2017quo} is a spatiotemporal backbone that extends conventional 2D convolutional networks to video by “inflating” filters and pooling operations into the temporal dimension, allowing the model to jointly learn appearance and motion cues from short frame sequences.
+This design makes I3D well-suited to capturing fine-grained temporal patterns (e.g., subtle changes in pose, interactions, or object dynamics) while still benefiting from strong spatial feature extraction at the frame level.
+In our setup, I3D is used as the 3D feature extractor within 3D-RetinaNet, producing temporally-aware feature maps that can be consumed by the detection heads to localise and classify events/actions across time.

+\textbf{SlowFast backbone.} SlowFast \citep{feichtenhofer2019slowfast} is a two-pathway video architecture designed to balance semantic understanding and motion sensitivity: a “Slow” pathway processes frames at a lower temporal rate to capture rich spatial semantics, while a “Fast” pathway runs at a higher frame rate with a lightweight channel capacity to better model rapid motion and temporal changes.
+Features from both pathways are fused, yielding multi-scale representations that are often stronger for actions/events where both context (scene layout, agent identity) and dynamics (changes over time) matter.
+In our experiments, SlowFast serves as an alternative 3D backbone inside 3D-RetinaNet, providing complementary motion-centric representations that can improve event/action detection performance in driving videos, particularly for interactions that unfold over multiple frames.

-\textbf{YOLOv8} ~\cite{Jocher_YOLO_by_Ultralytics_2023} represents a highly advanced and top-of-the-line model that takes the accomplishments of previous YOLO iterations to new heights.
+\textbf{YOLOv8} ~\citep{Jocher_YOLO_by_Ultralytics_2023} represents a highly advanced and top-of-the-line model that takes the accomplishments of previous YOLO iterations to new heights.
 It incorporates novel elements and enhancements that significantly enhance performance and adaptability, with its focus on speed, precision, and user-friendliness.
 Here, we train the YOLOv8 model for object (road agent) detection tasks.